Danish–Hanseatic rivalry

+History

 The rivalry began due to Denmark's attempt to become a major player in Baltic politics under Valdemar IV.
 Though he failed to seize Scania and Gotland in the Danish–Hanseatic War (1361–1370), his successors continued to put Denmark in a position to challenge the Hansa.
 During the age of the Kalmar Union, Danish kings successfully expanded their domain into Northern Germany, directly threatening Hanseatic cities like Lubeck.

 The Hanseatic League was a major player in Danish politics in the 16th century as well.
-They supported Swedish independence on numerous occasions, and funded rebels during the Count's Feud in an attempt to further weaken Denmark.
+They supported Swedish independence from the Kalmar Union on numerous occasions, and funded rebels during the Count's Feud in an attempt to further weaken Denmark.
 By the 1600s however, Denmark had centralized and developed into a regional Dano-Norwegian power, and had surpassed the Hanseatic League in power.
 They monopolized the Baltic trade through the Øresund tolls, and Danish king Christian IV, was likely the richest man of his time.